SAP-System

 • Client

-• Partner Name -> You can find the partner name in transaction SU01 of the corresponding user - select the SNC tab, in the SNC name field you will see the value that you must enter as the partner name
+• Partner Name: you find the partner name in the transaction SU01 for the corresponding user - select the SNC tab and you find the value of the partner name in the field SNC name

-• Quality of Protection -> Choice between Authentication, Integrity, Privacy and Maximum Available
+• Quality of Protection: Choose between Authentication, Integrity, Privacy and Maximum Available

-• Mechanism -> Information can be found in the SAP Logon - right-click on the desired connection and select Properties and switch to the Network tab, where you will find this information.
+• Mechanism: you can find this information in the SAP Logon - right-click on the connection, select Properties and swith to the Network tab - here you find this information

-• Kerberos and NTLM -> If not available, select Individual (allows you to enter SNC Library Path and My Name)
+• Kerberos und NTLM: if not available, select Individual (allows you to enter SNC Library Path and My Name)

 • SNC without SSO